ggiuliopirotta/ggiuliopirotta.github.io/_portfolio/portfolio-1.md

 ---

 Being provided with a messy dataset, a good part of the project was devoted to
 cleaning and preprocessing 🧹 the dataframe.

-A couple of constraints were also given:
+A couple of constraints were also given, including the need to retain all the observation,

-- Use all observations and as many features as possible
+the user of as many features as possible, and the possibility to test just 2 models.
-- Test just 2 models

-Download ⬇️ the [folder](files/30412_competition) containing the dataset and the Jupyter notebook.
+Download ⬇️ the [folder](files/30412_competition.zip) containing the dataset and the Jupyter notebook.

 P.S.
 This was the project for my first Machine Learning class, so don't expect too much 😅